A MINDFUL APPROACH TO MANAGING THE COMPLEXITIES OF BEING FEMALE

 My maths difficulty aside, after some very rough calculations – I estimate that around 70% of my close female friends, across both America and Australia are on anti-depressant medication.
 70% does seem rather high, especially when we are talking about a group of well-educated, intelligent, creative and passionate woman, most are in long-term relationships, many are mothers, some have busy and rewarding careers but they are all battling the troubles of anxiety and depression.
 Of course, the other possibility is that being a psychologist I am attracted to interesting, complex and slightly mad people in my life so my sample group is significantly skewed.
 Regardless, I sense there is a bit of a problem so I ask you what is going wrong?
 Why are these women needing to turn to medication to ease the chattering of their minds?
 What can we do as a society to ease some of the a) stress of being a woman and b) stress on our medical system as a result of the number of women seeking treatment and medication?

-I propose the following areas could be woven into both our formal education system as well as our parenting classes:
+I wonder whether the following areas could be woven into both our formal education system as well as our parenting classes:

 1. Build Emotional Management Skills